sandeshaprabhu/phonebook/1_Requirements/README.md

 phonebook uses database to store contacts.here database is array of structures.An array of pointers of type structure is used to store the contacts.whenever a new contact is being added,memory is allocated in heap and stores it in that location.similarly when a contact is deleted,the memory is freed in that location where the contact was stored.

 **Functional requirements**
-There are 5 operations supported by phonebook management system. \n 1)Listing:Listing all the contacts in the database. \n 2)Adding:Adding contacts to the database. \n 3)Deleting:Deleting contacts from the database.
+There are 5 operations supported by phonebook management system.
+1)Listing:Listing all the contacts in the database.
+2)Adding:Adding contacts to the database.
+3)Deleting:Deleting contacts from the database.
 4)Modifying:Modifying contacts in the database.